stefanbe43/Udemy_UnrealVR_1_Architecture_Explorer/README.md

 + Setting up our base project.
 + How head tracking works in Unreal.

-# I have finished up to this point.

 ### 3 Movement Section Overview ###

 + Overview of the syllabus for this section.